arcxp/ifx-example-algolia/README.md

 - The integration does not perform any searches.
 Integrating search will need to be done on your front end.

 ### Secrets needed
-You will need to create 3 secrets using the IFX API (/ifx/api/v1/admin/secret?integrationName=<integrationName>).
+You will need to create 4 secrets using the IFX API (/ifx/api/v1/admin/secret?integrationName=<integrationName>).
 You can find these values in your Algolia account settings page.
 1. ALGOLIA_API_KEY
 2. ALGOLIA_APP_ID
 3. ALGOLIA_INDEX_NAME
+4. LOG_LEVEL

+### Logging
+This recipe uses winston as a logger, but feel free to use any logger of your choice.
+If you decide to log to multiple places, please make sure to include the console as one of your loggers to ensure logs are written to CloudWatch.
+Secrets can be used as a work-around solution for setting environment variables such as log level on the fly.
+Secrets are loaded into integrations on every run with no caching, so updates will be seen upon the next invocation of your integration.

 ## Building your integration